Dave Chappelle

 $100M

-Trevor Noah's $100M net worth towers over Dave Chappelle's $60M despite Chappelle walking away from a $50M deal—proving that saying 'no' once doesn't beat saying 'yes' strategically and repeatedly.
+Trevor Noah's $100M net worth doubles Dave Chappelle's $60M despite Chappelle walking away from a $50M deal—proving that saying 'no' to one fortune doesn't guarantee you build a bigger one.

 Dave Chappelle's Revenue